-hat Never Let Me Go left with me was the question of why we see our "inferiors" – children, immigrants, the poor – as less important than we are, or even less human.
+What Never Let Me Go left with me was the question of why we see our "inferiors" – children, immigrants, the poor – as somehow less human than we are.
 My vegan wife also noted that the film reminded her of how people pretend that the animals they eat do not have feelings of their own.
 Indeed, the story can serve as a metaphor for many things.
 Kudos to Ishiguro for his thought-provoking concept.
 Not as much kudos to Mark Romanek, best known for directing edgy music videos and the so-so 2002 Robin Williams thriller One Hour Photo.
 (Never Let Me Go is only his third feature in twenty-five years.)
 The visuals he creates with cinematographer Adam Kimmel are lovely, but his staging is riddled with cliches.

 The cast is fine, though, and Rachel Portman's score is haunting.
-For a film in which not much really happens, Never Let Me Go just whizzes on by.
+For a film in which not much happens, Never Let Me Go just whizzes on by.
 I was surprised at how quickly it was over.
 (Its running time is an hour and 43 minutes.)
 I mention this because I felt that the story had more to say – not about its ideas, but about its characters.
 So while I generally liked the film, I found it slightly lacking.
 The goal of the story, given its themes, should be to get us to love these three characters, or at least get to know them very well.
-The natural likeability of Mulligan and Garfield helps us get close, but not close enough for the film to fully connect us to them.
+The natural likability of Mulligan and Garfield draws us close, but not close enough to fully connect.
 Finally, some viewers may have trouble accepting the characters' sense of servitude without question, which is a common trait in Ishiguro's work.
-(His most notable other novel was The Remains of the Day.)
+His most notable other novel: The Remains of the Day.